CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Moving-the-game-to-a-different-disk-drive.md

 4. Reinstall Cities: Skylines
     * Steam will automatically download any DLCs and workshop mods/assets you were subscribed to
     * You will need to re-enable mods and check their settings
-    * Restore your savegames (Steam will automatically restore any that you stored in Steam Cloud, assuming it works)
+    * Restore your saved games (Steam will automatically restore any that you stored in Steam Cloud, assuming it works)